zheyang-shen/oism_rebuttal/MPpd.md

 We hope to have addressed this question in the points above, but would be happy to engage in a meaningful and constructive correspondence with the reviewer, should this not be the case.

-[1] Hyvärinen, A. and Dayan, P., 2005.
+[1] Hyvärinen, A., 2005.
 Estimation of non-normalized statistical models by score matching.
 Journal of Machine Learning Research, 6(4).

 [2] Cai D, Modi C, Margossian CC, Gower RM, Blei DM, Saul LK.
 EigenVI: score-based variational inference with orthogonal function expansions.
 Advances in Neural Information Processing Systems.
 2024 Dec 16;37:132691–721.